Tour Veluwezoom Landal Coldenhove, Velp, Loenen

 Description

-The'Onzalige Bossen\\\', it stimulates your imagination of a vast wild forest where highway robbers are hiding.
-That is partly true, it is one of the oldest forest areas in the Veluwe, where in the past oaks were selectively felled for convenience wood or for the tanneries.
-Another explanation for the name, which is more common, is that'onzalig\\\' or'on-saelig\\\' is a corruption of shabby.
+The'Unholy Forests\\\', it stimulates your imagination of a vast wild forest where highwaymen are hiding.
+That is partly true, it is one of the oldest forest areas on the Veluwe, where in the past oak trees were selectively felled for timber or for tanneries.
+Another explanation for the name that is more common is that'unholy\\\' or'on-saelig\\\' is a corruption of wretched.
 That the poor soil would only be suitable for forestry and not for agriculture.

 You will find these woods on the left side of the cycle path.